probablyabdullah/dyslexiview/README.md

 ## Getting Started 🔨

-1. This program expects you to have a Python 3.9 or higher
+1. This program expects you to have a Python 3.9 or higher.
 2. This program makes use of a lot of libraries.
 There's a high chance that your system won't have some or all of these.
-Run
+Run the following code on getting an error.

     ```
    pip install -libraryname-